akostrik/stage_telegram_python/README.md

 During the first launching of the application, enter the phone number of your Telegram account and then enter the confirmation code

-The application will create a [session file](https://docs.telethon.dev/en/stable/concepts/sessions.html) _anon.session_ in the folder server1 in order to you can to login without re-sending the code.
+The application will create a [session file](https://docs.telethon.dev/en/stable/concepts/sessions.html) _anon.session_ in the folder `server1` in order to you can to login without re-sending the code.

 _Be careful not to publish this file on the internet and not to transmit it to unfamiliar people_

-### Create the file "server1/.env"
+### Modify the file `server1/.env`
 ```
 API_ID=...
 API_HASH=...